City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

     This is because Docker might have some problems using IPv6 DNS servers.
 Force the use of IPv4 DNS in your localhost.

 ## Create an initial admin

+NB: this section only applies if you are _not_ using Microsoft Entra ID to login users.
+By default, Entra ID is not used.
+It can be enabled via environment variables.

 The application needs at least one youth worker user to work properly.
 The backend must be running when executing this step.
 The endpoint that we call is only open if the environment variable `SUPER_ADMIN_FEATURES` equals "yes", so set it when launching the backend.
 You can do this temporarily for example by editing the `docker-compose.yml.local` file.